Reduce your electricity usage and save money

-Use a toaster instead of your electric grill to toast bread uses about 75% less energy.
+Using a toaster instead of your electric grill to toast bread uses about 75% less energy.

-Only fill your kettle with cold water, and only the amount you need.
+Only fill your kettle with cold water and only the amount you need.

 Use your kettle instead of the stove to boil water.
-Transfer the boiled water to your pot and then turn on the stove top to cook food.
+Transfer the boiled water to your pot and then turn on the stovetop to cook food.

 Switch off your spare fridge or freezer if you are not using it, especially as we are in winter and not entertaining quite so much.

-A large screen TV (used 7 hours a day) can use more energy than a family sized fridge.
+A large-screen TV (used 7 hours a day) can use more energy than a family-sized fridge.
 Try to reduce viewing hours and ensure it is turned off at the wall when not in use.

 Newer TVs come with ECO viewing options.
 Explore your settings and turn off the ‘quick start’ option and ‘movie mode’ as they use extra power.